-7 Essential steps to branding a recruitment business
+7 Essential steps for branding your recruitment business

-Looking for a new brand or considering rebranding your recruitment business but have no idea where to start?
+Looking to brand or rebrand your recruitment business but have no idea where to start?

-Embarking on a project that will either be (or change) the face of your business isn’t something that should be done on the fly, and needs a well thought out process to ensure its success.
+Embarking on a project that will either be/change the face of your business isn’t something that should be done on the fly and needs a well thought out and delivered effectively to ensure its success.

-Here are our seven essential tips branding your recruitment business.
+Here are our seven essential tips for branding your recruitment business:

 There are five key questions you need to ask yourself when discovering/rediscovering the purpose of your brand: